 One of the daily gives I almost always do whether I post about it or not is picking up garbage.
+Today I combined picking up garbage with time to Stop and Smell the Flowers.
 I have two dogs and a 3 year old and we are outside walking rain or shine.
 I find this one of the easiest ways to teach my son about giving back to the planet.
 Today I decided to take a new twist on our garbage picking so he would really understand the correlation between garbage and the precious life on our planet.

 Day 246: Give 246